Qwickdom/dotfiles-bspwm/.github/README.md

  #### BSPWM config

- In `bspwmrc` I've some auto start processes, window manager configuration and rules for applications.
+ In `bspwmrc` I've window manager configuration and rules for applications. <br>
+ In the directory *bin/* you'll find `bspstart` file containing some auto start processes.
  You should change the monitor in case of is different.

  #### Picom